ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/Differential Expression Analysis.md

 dds
 ```
-👉 Explanation: The design formula specifies the variables to test.
+👉 **Explanation**: The design formula specifies the variables to test.
 Here we compare Treatment vs Control.

-Step 5: Pre-Filtering Low Count Genes
+### Step 5: Pre-Filtering Low Count Genes

 Genes with very low counts in all samples are not informative.
 We filter them out.